Pjiwm/circle-project/README.md

 # Working Lean
 - Make use of the github projects kanban board.
+- The boards can be found in this repo's projects tab > Projects (classic)
-- Always assign yourself first before working on any tasks
+- Always assign yourself first before working on any tasks.
-- Make sure to update the tasks status (in progress, testing done)
+- Make sure to update the tasks status. (in progress, testing done)